neilchaudhuri/vidya-website/content/blog/lessons-from-java-for-testing-in-react.md

 React component `HiddenMessage` as accurately as possible in a "Java way."*

 Now look at this and imagine a test for `HiddenMessage` where `Fade` and `CSSTransition` are disabled into no-ops.
 All you do is render a button that proves you can toggle a flag.
-[Paddy Tannanger would not be impressed](http://i.qkme.me/3q4n8o.jpg).
+[Who cares?](http://i.qkme.me/3q4n8o.jpg).
 There is so much more `HiddenMessage` is designed to do that we never explore.
 Such a test offers no insight into whether `HiddenMessage` really works.